 Site visit fee

 The cost ranges between $50 and $250 depending on how large of an operation.
-This only covers the customer interview, site inventory and written estimated, but not a delivered design.
+This only covers the customer interview, site inventory, and written estimate, but not a delivered design.
 The design that is made for the estimate is never sent to the customer but instead is gone over with them in person and never left with them.

 Many customers only want a design to use for an HOA submittal.
 The site visit fee covers the contractor for the time spent and the initial gathering of site information for the base drawing.
 This site visit fee weeds out those who want a free design and information and those who generally can’t afford your services in general.
 It also identifies those who don’t feel your expertise are worth paying for.